The Convenient Setting for Denjoy--Carleman Differentiable Mappings of Beurling and Roumieu Type: More on function spaces

-Each space is convenient (see \ref{nmb:4.3}; projective limits preserve $c^\infty$-completeness) and each space satisfies the uniform boundedness principle with respect to the set of point evaluations (see \ref{nmb:6.1}; the structure of $\varprojlim_{L} C^{[L]}(U,F)$ is initial with respect to the inclusions $\varprojlim_{L} C^{[L]}(U,F) \to C^{[L]}(U,F)$ for all $L$).
+Each space is convenient (see Section \ref{nmb:4.3}; projective limits preserve $c^\infty$-completeness) and each space satisfies the uniform boundedness principle with respect to the set of point evaluations (see Theorem \ref{nmb:6.1}; the structure of $\varprojlim_{L} C^{[L]}(U,F)$ is initial with respect to the inclusions $\varprojlim_{L} C^{[L]}(U,F) \to C^{[L]}(U,F)$ for all $L$).
 Thus the identity between any two of the three spaces is a bornological isomorphism. \end{demo}

-\begin{remark*} By Remark \thetag{\ref{nmb:2.4}.5} the statement of the theorem still holds, if $M=(M_k)$ is just a positive sequence, where the projective limits are now taken over all positive sequences $L=(L_k)$ with $M \lhd L$. \end{remark*}
+\begin{remark*} By the remark after Theorem \ref{nmb:2.4} the statement of the theorem still holds, if $M=(M_k)$ is just any positive sequence, where the projective limits are now taken over all positive sequences $L=(L_k)$ with $M \lhd L$. \end{remark*}

 \begin{proposition}[Derivatives] Let $M=(M_k)$ be a positive sequence and set $M_{+1} = (M_{k+1})$.
-Let $E$ and $F$ be convenient vector spaces, and $U\supseteq E$ a $c^\infty$-open subset.
+Let $E$ and $F$ be convenient vector spaces, and $U\subseteq E$ a $c^\infty$-open subset.
 Then we have: \begin{enumerate} \item[\thetag{1}] Multilinear mappings between convenient vector spaces are $C^{[M]}$ if and only if they are bounded. \item[\thetag{2}] If $f:E\supseteq U\to F$ is $C^{[M]}$, then the derivative $df:U\to L(E,F)$ is $C^{{[M_{+1}]}}$, where the space $L(E,F)$ of all bounded linear mappings is considered with the topology of uniform convergence on bounded sets.
 If $M_{+1}=(M_{k+1})$ is weakly log-convex (which is the case if $M=(M_k)$ is weakly log-convex), also $(df)^\wedge :U\times E\to F$ is $C^{{[M_{+1}]}}$, \item[\thetag{3}] The chain rule holds. \end{enumerate} \end{proposition}

 \begin{demo}{Proof} \thetag{1} If $f$ is $C^{[M]}$ then it is smooth and hence bounded by \cite[5.5]{KM97}.
 Conversely, if $f$ is multilinear and bounded then it is smooth, again by \cite[5.5]{KM97}.
-Furthermore, $f\o i_B$ is multilinear and continuous and all derivatives of high order vanish.
-Thus $f$ is $C^{[M]}$, by Definition \ref{nmb:4.3}.
+Further\-more, $f\o i_B$ is multilinear and continuous and all derivatives of high order vanish.
+Thus $f$ is $C^{[M]}$, by Section \ref{nmb:4.3}.

 \thetag{2} Since $f$ is smooth, by \cite[3.18]{KM97} the mapping $df:U\to L(E,F)$ exists and is smooth.
 We have to show that $(df) \o i_B : U_B \to L(E,F)$ is $C^{{[M_{+1}]}}$, for all closed absolutely convex bounded subsets $B \subseteq E$.
 By the uniform boundedness principle \cite[5.18]{KM97} and by Lemma \ref{nmb:5.1} it suffices to show that the mapping $U_B \ni x \mapsto \ell(df(i_B(x))(v))\in \mathbb{R}$ is $C^{{[M_{+1}]}}$ for each $\ell\in F^*$ and $v\in E$.